Coffin (whaling family)

-The Coffin family was prominent in the history of whaling in the United States, operating ships out of Nantucket, Massachusetts, from the 17th to 19th centuries.
-Some members of the family gained wider exposure due to their discovery of various islands in the Pacific Ocean.
+Some members of the colonial Coffin family were whalers, agents, merchants, and traders who were prominent during the triangular trade in the United States and Canada.
+Coffin ship owners, captains, masters, and crew men operated triangle and bilateral trade ships out of Nantucket, Massachusetts, US eastern seaports, and Canadian seaports from the 17th to 19th centuries.

+Several members of the family gained wider exposure due to their discovery of various islands in the Pacific Ocean.